project-SIMPLE/simple.template.unity/README.md

 ## Documentation

 This section focuses only on the C# scripts which are useful for a Unity developer.
 The scripts not mentioned here are at least commented.
-**Important note:** As all the scripts which name finishes by "Manager" are instantiated when Unity is launched in the "Managers" GameObject, they are all (except MenuManager) developed using the Singleton Pattern.
+**Important note:** As all the scripts which name finishes by "Manager" are instantiated when Unity is launched in the "Managers" GameObject, they are all developed using the Singleton Pattern.
 Hence trying to instantiate in some external scripts could break the default mechanisms.
 To call a method from one of these classes, one should rather use the following code snippet :

 ```csharp
 NameOfClassManager.Instance.SomeMethod();